mrmps/pdfchatbot/README.md

 ## Introduction

 This application allows users to upload PDFs, process them into searchable chunks, and chat with their documents using AI.
-It combines Next.js for the frontend with an external FastAPI backend for AI capabilities, all deployable as a single application on Vercel.
+It combines Next.js for the frontend with an external FastAPI backend for AI capabilities and PDF processing, all deployable as a single application on Vercel.

 ## Key Features

-- **Client-side PDF Processing**: Upload and process PDFs directly in the browser
+- **Python-based PDF Processing**: Upload PDFs to a dedicated FastAPI backend for high-quality parsing
 - **Vector Search**: Store and query document chunks using KDB.AI vector database
 - **AI Chat**: Interact with your documents using natural language
 - **External API Integration**: Connect to the FastAPI backend hosted at pdfchat.replit.app